emacsmirror/dwin/README.md

 By default, navigation by name will switch to the first window of an application, if it has several.
 You can use a prefix arg to switch to a specific one, e.g., `C-2 M-x my/firefox` or `C-2 <f11>` to switch to the second one.
 See code sect.
-3.
+5.

 For 🔀 directional navigation, we defined a short function `dwin-windmove-left` for each direction.
 The function tries to move inside emacs via `windmove`, and if this fails, uses the window manager to move out of emacs.
 The same method also uses the window manager to move directional from desktop windows.
 See code sect.
-4.
+6.

 Code sect.
-5 contains function `dwin-grab` to ⧉ arrange desktop windows, i.e., to resize them, reposition them etc.
+7 contains function `dwin-grab` to ⧉ arrange desktop windows, i.e., to resize them, reposition them etc.

 ### Known Issues and Limitations:
-1. Requesting help for a **global** key binding with `describe key` will not work.
+1. <a id="limit:help-for-global-keys">Requesting help for a **global** key binding with `describe key` will not work.</a>

 	Emacs will get the key forwarded, but not as input for the already running describe-key function.
 In effect, if you say `M-x describe-key` and then type a global key like `M-<left>`, its action is executed and help for the **next** key the user types is shown.
 To view the help, you have to know how the key is called in emacs and say `M-: (describe-key (kbd "M-<left>"))` instead.

 	One could instrument `dwin-input-key` to detect if `describe-key` is running by checking `(describe-key (kbd "M-<left>"))` and then run `describe-key` with the key instead of the command the key is bound to.
 However, I found no way to cancel the already running describe-key command.
 So the second issue will persist.

+2. <a id="limit:irrelevant-windows">Arranging windows under X11-generic shows auxiliary windows.</a>

+	Thus the window list you have to pick from contains some irrelevant options.
+	It also implies, that in navigation by name window 0 sometimes may not be the window you want to switch to.
+Just try `C-0 C-11`, `C-1 C-11`, `C-2 C-11` etc. until you are the right window.
+Next time you hit just `C-11`, dwin will go there directly.

+	For KDE/KWin windows found by kdotool usually represent top-level apps, so all of them likely are relevant.

+3. <a id="limit:x11-less-tested">A word of caution about the X11-generic proxy.</a>

+	The KDE/KWin Wayland proxy I am using myself daily, so it should be fairly well working most of the time.
+The generic X11 proxy I can only test occasionally and it might have more bugs.

 ### Further details:
 1. <a id="why-not-ydotool">Why cannot we just use ydotool to send keys to emacs?</a>